Kyoto is Japan’s beating historical, cultural and spiritual heart.

 If you are visiting Kyoto in spring or autumn, sharpen those elbows in preparation for doing battle with the crowds.

-How Long Should You Spend in Kyoto?
+How Many Days Should You Spend in Kyoto?

 Avoid the temptation to visit Kyoto as a day trip from Tokyo or Osaka.
 This is a city that is best savoured at a slower pace.